 Cook

-- Heat 10 g sesame oil in a skillet over medium heat and sauté 1 brown onion until lightly browned (approx. 2 minutes).
-Then, add 1 eggplant and cook until golden brown (approx. 2 minutes).
+- Heat 1 tbsp high heat oil in a skillet over medium heat and sauté 1 brown onion until lightly browned (approx. 2 minutes).
+Then, add 1 globe eggplant and cook until golden brown (approx. 2 minutes).

 - Decrease the heat and cook until the eggplant starts to decrease in size (approx. 5-10 minutes)